cfaagaard/CGM.NET/readme.md

 ## Projects
 CGM.Communication: The core communication between pump and CNL.
 Coded in c# .NET standard 1.4.

 CGM.Uwp: The client.
 Coded for UWP.
+Using the "Windows Template studio" with MVVM light.

 All tested on a laptop with windows 10 and a raspberry pi 3 with windows iot. (still some issues)